ucb-eecs251b/sp22-labs/lab3/spec.md

 flow that you want to run (e.g. synthesis/syn, place-and-route/par, drc, lvs, etc...).
-`-e env.yml` is including env.yml as an environment config. `-p input.yml` is including input.yml as a design input, and there can be as many files given via `-p` as needed in increasing order of precedence. `--obj-dir build` is specifying that the outputs should be placed in a subdirectory called build.
+`-e env.yml` is including env.yml as an environment config. `-p input.yml` is including input.yml as a design input, and there can be as many files given via `-p` as needed in increasing order of precedence. `--obj_dir build` is specifying that the outputs should be placed in a subdirectory called build.
 In this lab, we will push the GCD through the VLSI flow by manually invoking Hammer commands.
 Then, we will see how Chipyard packages Hammer commands using Makefiles on a GCD Chisel module included